bpmn-miwg/bpmn-miwg-test-suite/README.md

 and name the release accordingly, e.g. `BPMN Model Interchange Test Suite 2026`.
 You can try to use the button `Generate Release Notes` but it might be a little verbose and contain a lot of test result updates.
 Most interesting would be to reference any [additions or changes to the `References` folder](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/commits/master/Reference).
+Publishing the release will trigger a [GitHub Action that builds and attaches the zip file](.github/workflows/release.yml).

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_CA"><img alt="Creative Commons Licence" style="border-width:0" src="http://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_CA">Creative Commons Attribution 3.0 Unported License</a>.